openfabr/cdf/docs/introduction/react-for-iac.md

 ## Where They Differ

 Managing **state** is tedious but necessary for UI development.
 One of *React*'s design goals is to simplify it.
-Cloud infrastructure is different in that we can about two states and two states only: **what it is before the change** and **what it is after the change**.
+Cloud infrastructure is different in that we care about two states and two states only: **what it is before the change** and **what it is after the change**.
 As a result, *CDF* does not need to treat state as a key concept in its design.
 It does offer **test support** to make sure any change is having desirable effect.

 In recent years, *React* has moved away from a class-based component model, to encouraging the use of **functional components and hooks**.
 Part of the reason is also related to the complexity of state management in UI which may result in questionable patterns and hard-to-understand code.
 On the contrary, *CDF* follows and advocates **construct-based modularity** which has been made de-facto standard by *AWS CDK* and *Terraform CDK*, which is a kind of class-based component model.
 Here, a consistent programming and mental model is encouraged and able to be applied universally in constructing both low-level and high-level infrastructure components/modules.

-Last but not least, while *React*'s programming model can be applied universally in UI development, *CDF* consciously makes effort to allow escape hatch which is a common and necessary pattern in cloud infrastructure.
+Last but not least, while *React*'s programming model can be applied universally in UI development, *CDF* consciously provides an escape hatch which is a common and necessary pattern in cloud infrastructure.
+We believe that every platform abstraction should provide an escape hatch to the layer below.
 This is the **CUSTOM** part in *CDF*'s design principles.

 ## One More Thing